joshuaeckroth/csci431-website/notes/bayesian-inference.md

 - $P(g) = 0.05$

-To calculate $P(t)$, that is, the probability of having a toothache for whatever reason, we have to "condition" across all the possible
+To calculate $P(t)$, that is, the probability of having a toothache for whatever reason, we have to "marginalize" across all the possible
 causes:

 $$